The Pact on BBC - all you need to knowMay 18 | 3 min read

 There’s a new cast, a new story, a new setting, and new showrunner for The Terror season 2 - but never fear, it’s as scary as ever.
 Here the cast discuss the appeal of the second series.

-The Terror is back for season 2, but don’t expect to see Jared Harris in a Royal Navy uniform, a murderous polar bear and further treacherous expeditions to the Arctic.
+The Terror's season 2 is a little bit different to the first.
+Don’t expect to see Jared Harris in a Royal Navy uniform, a murderous polar bear and further treacherous expeditions to the Arctic.

 Because while the next installment of the anthology series The Terror - called The Terror: Infamy - shares some DNA with its predecessor, it looks and feels completely different.